aryansoni13/AstraBond/README.md

 - **Couple-only privacy** — only you and your partner see each other's data
 - **Real-time sync** — activities appear instantly across both devices
+- **Daily Wind-Down Check-In** — evening prompt to rate your day, set a mood emoji, and leave a love note
+- **Relationship Data Export** — download your entire history as a CSV or a beautiful PDF report
+- **Timezone Intelligence** — accurate "today" and streak tracking for long-distance partners
+- **Responsive Mobile Layout** — seamless experience on phones with adaptive fluid grids and modals
 - **Daily progress rings** — animated circular trackers for each partner
 - **7-day bar chart** — side-by-side weekly overview
 - **Activity types** — Work, Exercise, Learning, Creative, Self-care, Social, Chores, Other